-LEGS full of three days walking and drenched after trudging the final few hours from camp, we climbed the final few steps to the classic view of Machu Picchu.
+LEGS full of three days walking and drenched after trudging the final few hours from camp, we climbed the final steps to the classic view of Machu Picchu.

 What we got was not the famous vista over the ruins and terraces and beyond to the looming mountains.

 It was there.
-It was just hidden behind a blanket of cloud, rain and the first influx of day trippers who had taken the easier option – the one convinced was right for me until a moment of madness – and come by train and bus.
+It was just hidden behind a blanket of cloud, rain and the first influx of day trippers who had taken the easier option – the one convinced was right for me until a moment of madness – and arrived by train and bus.

 But did it really matter?